Root-101/java-commons/README.md

 PropertyNamingStrategies.NamingBase namingStrategy = null;
 ```

-If a more personalized instace is needed, it can be achieved with:
+If a more personalized instance is needed, it can be achieved with:
 ```java
         ValidationService validationService = ValidationService.builder()
                 .config(someNewConfig)